 Pending a public consultation period and government review and approval, the proposed provisions would be incorporated into regulation in 2019.

-We invite you to share your thoughts about the intentions paper by leaving a comment below or sending an email to email@example.com.
-Comments will be accepted until November 26, 2018.
+We invited you to share your thoughts about the intentions paper by leaving a comment below or sending an email to email@example.com.
+Comments were accepted October 9, 2018 until November 26, 2018 at 4:00 p.m.